metagenomics/metagenomics-tk/docs/developer_guidelines.md

 3. Run `git fetch` on the master branch to get the latest tag.

 4. Run `make changelog` and paste the output on the Github release section.
+In case you want to specify a specific tag you can also run `TAG=YOUR_TAG  make changelog`, where `YOUR_TAG` is the tag you want to compare to (e.g. 0.4.0).

 ```YAML
 ---8<--- "../.chglog/config.yml"